Rishabh1928/Company_Classification/README.md

 Meta keywords: The meta keywords in the header of the page html for SEO

 Meta description: The meta description in the header of the page html for SEO

+## Approach to solve the problem

+1. Dealing with missing values
+2. Text preprocessing
+3. Vectorization
+4. Clustering
+5. Labelling the Clusters
+6. Check the distribution of clusters